 - how hard it is for pedestrians to cross the road.

-- the number and nature of personal injury accidents, mainly those involving road-users.
+- the number and nature of personal injury accidents, mainly those that involve road-users.

 - the volume of traffic throughout a given day compared to the number of pedestrians crossing the road in an area.
 This is classed as frequency of use.